Subscribe to our newsletter!

 By Ryan Boog

-By definition, marketing positioning is a concept that lays out a strategy to market a service or product to its potential customers.
+Marketing positioning is the strategic process of defining how a specific target audience should perceive your brand relative to competitors.
 It gives the intended audience the vision for the service or product.
 Its main purpose is to establish a clear and advantageous place in the target audience’s collective minds.

 Let’s cut through that jargon.
 Simply put marketing positioning is answering two basic questions: